zwave-js/node-zwave-js/docs/api/controller.md

 ```

 Adds the given entry (DSK and security classes) to the controller's SmartStart provisioning list or replaces an existing entry.
 The node will be included out of band when it powers up.

+> [!ATTENTION] This method will throw when SmartStart is not supported by the controller!

 The parameter has the following shape: